Daedalus11069/foundry-sheexcelrefresh-module/README.md

 After installing the Sheexcel Module, you can start using it by following these steps:

 1. Create or open a Character Sheet.
+2. Open the Sheet Configuration and select Sheexcel for "This Sheet".
-2. Navigate to the "Details" tab where you'll find a new field for entering a Google Sheet URL.
+2. Navigate to the "Spreedsheet" tab where you'll find a new field for entering a Google Sheet URL.
 3. Enter the URL of your Google Spreadsheet and click the update button.
-4. The Sheexcel Module will automatically load the spreadsheet within the character sheet.

 ## Customization